Is picky eating advice failing

 If you are sick of this advice failing your family, you have come to the right place.

-As a certified practicing nutritionist living with ARFID I’m on a mission to support those with ARFID.
+As a certified practicing nutritionist living with a lifelong personal understanding of these exact struggles, I’m on a mission to support families navigating restrictive and avoidant eating.

-· ‘Kate is a small eater & causes a lot of concern for her Nana.
+‘Kate is a small eater & causes a lot of concern for her Nana.
 She has always been on the 95th percentile for height & about average for weight.
-Now she has dropped below this average weight but as she is developing normally I’ve been told not to worry (except by nana but she worries enough for all of us).
-Her favourite foods include grapes, strawberries, yoghurt, toast with peanut butter, chicken cacciatore, eggs and the occasional treat like pizza/McDonald’s fries always are well received.’
+Now she has dropped below this average weight but as she is developing normally I’ve been told not to worry (except by nana but she worries enough for all of us).’